kappsegla/mutation-test-kata/README.md

 ![Domain Model](Company_Domain.png)

-1.  **Run all the unit tests in the `mtk.domain.CompanyTest` class.** They should all pass.
+1.  **Run all the unit tests in the `CompanyTest` class.** They should all pass.
 Check the test coverage metrics using either maven output or a coverage reporting function in your IDE test runner.
 The coverage should be close to 100%.
 Good news: there are tests, they all pass, and they cover all of our business logic.
 Looks like the software is ready to ship!

     Unfortunately that would be a terrible idea as the code is full of bugs.
 To prove it, just take a look at the `mtk.CompanyRunner` class, which contains some simple business logic in its `main()` method.
 Run `mtk.CompanyRunner.main()` and looks at the console output.
 Does it look right?
 How can we have all these bugs despite having all these test?